brady-kimball/elucidate/README.md

 The front end is written using javascript's React library version 15.5 due it's modularity and lightweight virtual DOM.
 React was used in conjunction with react-router 4.1, webpack 2.5 and the redux 3.6 implementation of the flux architecture.

+All images are hosted using amazon web services.

 ## Features & Implementation

 * Front-end and back-end user authentication